-A 4-band RGBN mosaic is produced in a Jpeg 2000 image format, which is a compression format designed to appear visually lossless.
+A 4-band RGBN mosaic tile is produced in a COG image format, with no compression.
 For project and emergency response imagery other formats are available upon request to meet client requirements.

 Image 2: 50mm RGBN imagery

 Image 3: 150mm RGBN imagery displayed as false-colour infrared with an NRG band combination